Meet the Players | Uli Wilfer

 The driving force is the director; they provide the vision and communicate it to everyone else.
 And many find it useful to have a helping hand, another pair of eyes and ears in the rehearsal room: an assistant director.

-For our last production, Jekyll & Hyde, I had the chance to assist Stephen.
+For my first production with St. Georges, Jekyll & Hyde, I had the chance to assist Stephen.
 My role started out as prompt during rehearsals, but Stephen and I often had a chat about how it was progressing.

 As an assistant you watch the rehearsal from a different perspective to the director.
 You are able to provide a second opinion if a scene feels strange or not quite right.